 Never Underestimate A Bubble Bath

-Take that much needed time and space to relax and surround yourself in warmth.
-Light some candles, read a book, maybe your favorite drink of choice – we aren’t here to judge, we are here to encourage!
-As much fun as it is to bath your baby, mom also needs some tub time!
+Take that much-needed time and space to relax and surround yourself with warmth.
+Light some candles, read a book, maybe your favorite drink of choice – we aren’t here to judge.
+We are here to encourage you!
+As much fun as it is to bathe your baby, mom also needs some tub time!

 Cook Your Favourite Meal